Radio 4EB Training in 2019

-The Eight week course is conducted at Radio 4EB for members wishing to learn the correct use of the panel.
-Your 4EB Training Coordinator, Jeff Milne, has spent many years in radio and he has the experience to guide you through the latest panel training techniques used by professional broadcasters today.
+The seven (7) week course is conducted in the studios of Radio 4EB and GLOBAL Digital.
+Your 4EB Training Coordinator, Jeff Milne, has a wealth of experience from spending many years in commercial radio in a broad range of on-air, news and management positions.
+He also has the experience to guide you through panel training techniques as used by professional broadcasters today.

 Week 1 Introduction to Studio Broadcast Equipment: Brief training notes will be provided.
-Learn about the '3 Studio priorities', Setting microphone levels, Cuing CD's and Records, also a guided tour of the panel reveals what the buttons and faders do.
+Learn about the '3 Studio priorities', Setting microphone levels, Cuing CD's, introduction to computer programs and basic panel instruction.
+The first session will also reveal the functions of all the buttons and faders.

-Week 2 Learn about the studio computer programs, Audacity and the Studio Playout program, Mairlist.
-You will also learn how to work with a Program Rundown.
+Week 2 Learn more about the studio computer programs, Audacity, the Studio Playout program, Mairlist and sponsorship program.
+You will also learn how to work with a Program Rundown sheet.
+Individual practice session

-Week 3 Learn about the studio Take-Over Procedure, the 1 minute – 3 minute rule for changing studios and putting pre-recorded programs to air.
-By now you will be familiar with the panel and basics of cueing items to go to air.
+Week 3 Learn about the studio Take-Over Procedure ( 3 minute – 1 minute rule) for changing studios and selecting pre-recorded programs to air.
+By now you should be familiar with the panel and basics of cueing items to go to air.
+Individual practice session.

-Week 4 This week we focus on Guest management and Interviewing techniques for radio.
+Week 4 This week we focus on Guest Management and Interviewing techniques for radio.
+Idividual practice session

-All students taking part in the radio training courses are encouraged to book the training studio to practice their panelling skills weekly from week 1 onwards.
-You will need at least 6 hours of studio practice to feel confident and competent in panel skills.
+All students taking part in the panel training courses are encouraged to book the training studio to practice their panelling skills weekly from week 2 onwards.
+You will need at least 3-5 hours of studio practice to feel confident and be competent in your panelling skills.